 The next phase in the Bitcoin revolution will be the standardization of the exchanges where the coins are traded.
 As attitudes have changed and the public understanding of Bitcoin has grown, Bitcoin platforms such as Xcoins have established themselves as a real financial investment opportunity.
 Cryptocurrencies are also on the rise on a global scale.
 As China lifts bitcoin ban, Bitcoin is now recognized as a legal asset to be owned and has enhanced its power as currency even more.
 Bitcoin operates using a peer-to-peer network that connects computer systems to each other via the internet.
 Bitcoin is currently in the Wild West prospector days of its evolution.
-The world has agreed that a Bitcoin provides a stored measure of value in the same way that gold and silver have throughout the ages.
+The world has agreed that Bitcoin provides a stored measure of value in the same way that gold and silver have throughout the ages.
 Like gold and silver, Bitcoin is only worth what the other person is willing to pay you for it.
 This has led to cheating since trading began.
 Crooked scales and filled ore all became part of the norm as both the miners and the assayers sought to pad their bottom lines.
 This led to governmental oversight and the creation of centralized exchanges.

 Trading the grain markets has always been tricky, especially during the planting and harvesting periods.
 Historically, this has placed us at the agricultural epicenter for global grain trade.
 Obviously, tension in Ukraine and the corresponding 15% spike in wheat prices have reminded everyone that even the agricultural markets are now a global game.
 In this respect, it’s no longer enough to keep an eye on domestic weather patterns to determine the success of our winter crops or anticipate spring wheat seeding.
 Now, it is imperative to focus on global production issues and World Trade Organization (WTO) agreements, as well.